staycuriouspk/data_science/install/installation.md

 ### macOS

 1. Visit the official Anaconda website: https://www.anaconda.com/products/distribution
-2. Download the Anaconda installer for macOS.
+2. Download the Anaconda installer for macOS that matches your Mac's processor (M1/M2 or Intel)
 3. Run the installer and follow the on-screen instructions.
 4. (Optional) During the installation process, you can choose to add Anaconda to your system's PATH environment variable.
 This will allow you to use conda commands from any directory in your terminal.
 5. After the installation is complete, you may need to restart your terminal for the changes to take effect.